-The redesigned 2013 Ford Escape impresses auto writers with its engaging performance, though some say that the Escape’s tech features can be difficult to use.
+The redesigned 2013 Ford Escape impresses test drivers with its engaging performance, though some say that the Escape’s tech features can be difficult to use.

-The 2013 Ford Escape has a 2.5-liter base engine that gets good fuel economy.
-However, critics prefer the optional EcoBoost engines for their lively acceleration. test drivers say the 2013 Escape handles a lot like a small car, making it one of the most fun-to-drive cars in the class.
+The Escape has a 2.5-liter base engine that gets good fuel economy.
+However, auto writers prefer the optional EcoBoost engines for their lively acceleration.
+Test drivers say the 2013 Escape handles a lot like a small car, making it one of the most fun-to-drive cars in the class.

 The Ford Escape is the 2013 Best Compact SUV for the Money because it has the best combination of ownership costs and positive reviews in its class.

 Inside, the Ford Escape has good cargo space, though it doesn’t have as much as family-focused rivals like the Honda CR-V and Toyota RAV4.
 Reviewers also say the cabin has a quality look and feel, and report that there’s comfortable seating for all but the tallest passengers.
 The 2013 Escape can be equipped with interior tech like Ford Sync and Sync with MyFord Touch, as well as a class-exclusive, motion-activated liftgate.
 While these features make the Escape one of the most high-tech models in the class, more than one reviewer notes that they can be hard to use.